S-JingTao/Categorical_Pose_Tracking/README.md

 This repository is the implementation code and video of our two paper as follows:

 # 1) ICK-Track
-ICK-Track: A Category-level 6-DoF Pose Tracker Using Inter-frame Consistent Keypoints for Aerial Manipulation by Sun et al. at National Engineering Laboratory for Robot Visual Perception and Control (RVC-NATIONAL ENGNEERING LAB) and Robotics ADVANCe Lab, ST Engineering-NTU Corporate Laboratory.
+ICK-Track: A Category-level 6-DoF Pose Tracker Using Inter-frame Consistent Keypoints for Aerial Manipulation (IROS2022 oral paper) by Sun et al. at National Engineering Laboratory for Robot Visual Perception and Control (RVC-NATIONAL ENGNEERING LAB) and Robotics ADVANCe Lab, ST Engineering-NTU Corporate Laboratory.
 The framework is used for category-level 6D object pose tracking.

 # 2) Robust6oF